21st Century Horror Anthologies: A Guide

 (available on Netflix)

 Like Black Mirror, this is British and really more of a sci-fi series.
 The stories, after all, are based on the work of Philip K. Dick.
 However, like Black Mirror, there’s still a disturbing edge to them.
-Science-fiction, as you might know, isn’t a genre known for its overwhelmingly positive themes.
-(Or maybe I’m just biased, as a gal whose favorites run more toward stuff like “There Will Come Soft Rains.”)
+Science-fiction, as you might know, isn’t a genre known for its overwhelmingly positive themes (just check out some of these Top 10 Sci-Fi book series in the past decade).
+Or maybe I’m just biased, as a gal whose favorites run more toward stuff like “There Will Come Soft Rains.”
 As such, these episodes tell tales of an uneasy future.
 Or is it now?
 (Nah, it’s in the future.)

 (available on Prime Video)